-Vinschool categorizes subjects into 6 domains: Languages, Social Sciences, Mathematics, Arts, Natural Sciences & ICT, and Personal Education.
+The subjects at Vinschool are organized in a 5-discipline model, including the fields of Language, Social Sciences and Humanities, Mathematics and Computer Science, Natural Sciences, and Personal Development.
 Each subject in each domain not only helps develop subject-specific competencies but also enhances students’ 21st century skills and global citizens’ mindset.
 This set of 21st century skills was compiled by Dr. Lance G. King, a world-leading expert in skills-based education for students and author of programs widely taught at international schools in 160 countries around the world.

 The Vinschool Curriculum is a combination of subjects from the new general educational curriculum by the Ministry of Education and Training, or MoET (namely Vietnamese Language/Literature, History, Geography) and international curricula handpicked by Vinschool (including Sciences, Information & Communications Technology, English, Math, Physical Education).
 Advanced Program students study these subjects in English and are taught by experienced, dedicated international teachers who are selected and trained according to the standards of international schools of the Council of International School (CIS).

 Vinschool places a strong focus on character and skills development for students.
 Vinschool has collaborated with global and national education experts to design new curricula for Vinschool only, namely GCED, Vietnamese Studies, CLISE, Music, and Art.